hfinkel/lfort/docs/JSONCompilationDatabase.rst

 ========================

 The convention is to name the file compile\_commands.json and put it at the top of the build directory.
-Clang tools are pointed to the top of the build directory to detect the file and use the compilation database to parse C++ code in the source tree.
+LFort tools are pointed to the top of the build directory to detect the file and use the compilation database to parse C++ code in the source tree.